codeztech-atique/InterviewPreparationKit/readme.md

 7. DS - Sorting, Singly LinkedList, Binary Tree, Stack, Queue
 8. AWS - EC2, Lambda - Default time slot
 9. // Recursion of Below Problem // console.log(sum(1)(2)(32)());

+Design a multi-publisher - multi-consumer which can stream in and out objects.
+This system should be able to handle more than 1 publisher and 1 consumer.
+Consumers should be able to reconnect to the system and seek from where they last connected.
+Consumers should've the choice of consuming from different publishers.
+Once all connected consumers have consumed data, the system should evict any data.
+Describe all the necessary classes, entities & efficient strategies required to come up with this system.﻿

+class UserRole {}

+// role -

+// admin

+// publisher

+// freelancer

+class Publisher {

+     1. Create Publisher ( role,

+ category )

+     2. Create Bulk Publisher

+     3. Publish Content

+}

+class Consumer {

+    1. Create Consumer

+    2. Create Bulk of Consumer.

+}

+class MainCatergory {}

+class SubCategory {}

+class Store {
+    1. Who are the consumers

+    2. Who are the publishers

+    3. What are the data
+}

+class ContentPublish {}

+class UpdateContent {}

+class Template {}

+class Widget {}

+class MainCategory {}